fractioneater/flicker/README.md

-# flicker
+## Flicker
-A small, python-like programming language
+A little programming language that I've been working on.

+It's pretty incomplete, just like [the documentation for it](https://fractioneater.github.io/flicker).